 An excellent British website about the author can be found here: http://robert-louis-stevenson.org.
 It includes biographical information, literary resources, as well as how to apply for the annual RLS Writing Competition in Scotland and RLS Day hosted annually in Edinburgh.

 Read more about Robert Louis Stevenson here: https://www.biography.com/writer/robert-louis-stevenson.

 Stevenson House in Monterey, California

 Now you can visit the author’s temporary home: http://robert-louis-stevenson.org.
 He lived there briefly but it had an impact because he pulled Monterey experiences into Treasure Island.
 As the legend goes, he stayed in this house while courting a love interest, a relationship that did not become what he hoped.

 In case you reach it after hours, bear in mind that Monterey offers a self-guided tour that you can take by calling a phone number and keying in a code number that corresponds to the place where you are.

 Monterey is near Carmel, Big Sur, and the rocky ocean coast.
-It has a population of approximately 29,000 residents and is a popular tourist destination.
+The midsize small town is a popular tourist destination.
 It is also known for its aquarium and the Naval Postgraduate School.